 It is not a surprise that vertical pellet smokers are trending and becoming very popular.
 These smokers can produce wood-fired flavor but pack the technology and conveniences found in propane or electric appliances.
-We have published an article on vertical propane smokers, but we are incredibly excited to bring you this review as we actually own a pellet smoker here at BBQGrillAcademy.com.
+We have published an article on propane smokers, but we are incredibly excited to bring you this review as we actually own a wood pellet vertical smoker here at BBQGrillAcademy.com.

 Vertical pellet smokers can consistently hold temperatures for “low and slow” meat smoking, and some can reach high temperatures to double as BBQ grills.
 These smokers are also fuel-efficient when using wood pellets.
 In this review, we will look at popular brands like Pit Boss, Camp Chef, and Masterbuilt, to name a few.
 Sit tight, grab a drink, and read on!

 As we all know, hot air rises.
 The great thing about vertical smokers is that their vertical shape forces air upwards to cook tender, juicier, and tastier meats.
 So, whether you’re just starting in the world of BBQ smoking, or you’ve been smoking briskets or ribs low and slow for decades, there’s no denying that vertical smokers are excellent for cooking delicious smoky-flavored meats.

 Wood pellet smokers burn wood pellets as fuel to grill and smoke.
 Wood pellets are essentially compressed capsules of sawdust and repurposed wood.
 Pellets are made from natural wood, so they can produce genuine wood and smoky flavors.